Chutlhu/PhD_Defense_slides/plan.md

 Consider the following example where a single source is recorded by two microphones placed close to a surface.

-We consider only a signal mic pair because it can be further generalizable to any array geometry.
+We consider only a single microphone pair because it can be further generalizable to any array geometry.

-And we consider the close-reflective surface scenario so the strongest echoes is also the earliest and the absorption coefficient can be fairly assumed frequency independent.
+And we consider the close-reflective surface scenario so the strongest echoes are also the earliest and the absorption coefficient can be fairly assumed frequency independent.

-And moreover it has a direct application to tabletop devices such as smart speakers.
+And moreover, it has a direct application to tabletop devices such as smart speakers.

-Now, resolving the reflection from the surface with the image microphone model we can expand the array.
+Now, resolving the reflections with the image microphone model we can expand the array.

 We will refer to this as the MIRAGE array, where mirage stands for Microphone Array Augmentation with Echoes.